Team

 Director

-Michael Dubin is an accomplished senior executive, Certified Public Accountant, independent consultant, advisor, and thought leader with 40 years of experience and success in manufacturing, distribution, financial services, business and professional services, pharma, technology, retail and various other industries.
+Michael Dubin is an accomplished senior executive, Certified Public Accountant, independent consultant, advisor, and thought leader with 40 years of experience and success in manufacturing, distribution, financial services, banking, business and professional services, pharma, technology, retail and various other industries.
 His areas of expertise and experience also include leading executive teams, executive leadership training, operations management, profit optimization, board governance, financial reporting, and other financial management matters.
-Previously, Mr. Dubin held the title of Managing Partner, PA/SNJ Offices, with RSMUS LLP (RSM), a $2.8B professional services company with over 12,000 employees.
-He was presented with RSM’s “National Achievement Award” in 2010, and was a finalist for the company’s “National Integrity Award.”
+Previously, Mr. Dubin held the title of Managing Partner, PA/SNJ Offices, with RSMUS LLP (RSM), a $3.8B professional services company with over 13,000 employees.
+He was presented with RSM’s “National Achievement Award” in 2010 and was a finalist for the company’s “National Integrity Award.”
 Mr. Dubin obtained a BS in Economics (magna cum laude) from the Wharton School of Business, University of Pennsylvania.
-He served as a Board Member for RSM for four year and is also a board member and the Audit Committee Chairman for a privately held business in Philadelphia engaged in supplying energy efficiency services and facilities, and a board member and the Risk Management Committee Chairman for a commercial bank in Pennsylvania.
+He served as a Board Member for RSM for four years, is also a board member for a privately held manufacturing business in the Philadelphia metro area, and a board member and the Risk Management Committee Chairman for a commercial bank in Pennsylvania.
 Mr. Dubin is professionally affiliated with the PICPA and AICPA.
-He was also an adjunct faculty member and course teacher for the Wharton School of Business for two years and has also been a guest lecturer, at the Wharton School-University of Pennsylvania, Temple University, University of Scranton and Lehigh University.
+He was also an adjunct faculty member and course teacher for the Wharton School of Business for two years and has been a guest lecturer at the Wharton School-University of Pennsylvania, Temple University, University of Scranton, and Lehigh University.
 He also served as an expert witness/consultant for the Federal Deposit Insurance Corporation (FDIC) and the Resolution Trust Corporation (RTC).

 Dr. Uchegbu is a multi-award winning nanotechnology scientist and Fellow of the Academy of Medical Sciences.
 She is the founding Chief Scientific Officer (CSO) of Nanomerics.
 In addition, Dr. Uchegbu holds a chair in Pharmaceutical Nanosciences at University College London.
 She has received a number of awards, notably the UK’s Women of Outstanding Achievement Award (2007) in Science Engineering and Technology.